Adelstein–Lew controversy: Assessment by experts

-Poker professional Douglas K. Polk posted online the image of Lew's pants and claimed that "it's overwhelmingly likely that she's cheating."
+Poker professional Douglas K. Polk posted the image of Lew's pants online and claimed that "it's overwhelmingly likely that she's cheating."
 In the same statement, however, he said that "it's not known for sure [whether she cheated]."
-Notable online and live poker pro Tom Dwan came down in favor of the cheating explanation, while poker pro Phil Galfond bemoaned the appearance of two opposite, strongly founded camps in the debate and argued that the issue should be examined by "open-minded people rather than each side cherry-picking evidence to support their take."
-Galfond stated he does not believe any cheating occurred but would be "happy" to change his mind if evidence would appear that it did occur.
+Poker professional Tom Dwan came down in favor of the cheating explanation, while poker pro Phil Galfond bemoaned the appearance of two opposite, strongly founded camps in the debate and argued that the issue should be examined by "open-minded people rather than each side cherry-picking evidence to support their take".
+Galfond stated he did not believe any cheating occurred but would be "happy" to change his mind if new evidence were to come to light.

-Brian Koppelman, co-author of the poker-themed movie Rounders, posted up a message to Adelstein, asking him why he was so sure that the hand in question was cheating.
+Brian Koppelman, co-author of the poker-themed movie Rounders, posted a message to Adelstein, asking him why he was so sure that the hand in question was cheating.
 Koppelman, who says he "stud[ies] cheating," argued that Lew "seemed embarrassed to have made a bad play" and tries to "cover" it, unlike a cheater.

 Michael Shackleford, mathematician and actuary, as well as the owner of the Wizard of Odds website of statistical and other insights to gambling, published an analysis by a friend with the pen name "Rigondeaux".
 Rigondeaux used the Occam's razor principle in his assessment, claiming that the "simplest explanation" is that Lew misread her hand or just made a crazy call.
-The scenarios in which she is guilty, Rigondeaux pointed out, are all "complex," rivaling "outlandish conspiracy theories."
-There is little compelling evidence that Lew cheated, he concluded, adding that, although it is hard or often impossible to prove innocence, Lew has provided significant evidence of innocence.
+The scenarios in which she is guilty, Rigondeaux pointed out, are all "complex", rivaling "outlandish conspiracy theories".
+He concluded that there was little compelling evidence that Lew cheated, adding that Lew had provided significant evidence of innocence.